Orust/YouTubeClone/README.md

 # YouTubeClone

 This application records user actions such as scroll depth and query length, analyzes the parameters with a classifier, and reflects them in the related video display by adding the videos or filtering the list.
+This application is used in thesis published on [this page](https://hosobe.cis.k.hosei.ac.jp/lab/wp-content/uploads/2021/04/t_ide-bthesis-abstract.pdf).

 # Authorized by OAuth 2.0